Elevenlabs AudioNative Player

 Similar users

 This is one of the ways to target ads remarketing.
 With this feature, your audience lists can easily grow your user base.
-The main advantage of such a solution is to find audiences that resemble those who end up in the “site users” segment, so you can gain a valuable list of new potential customers.
+The main advantage of such a solution is finding audiences that resemble those who end up in the „site users” segment to gain a valuable list of new potential customers.

 How does Google Ads assign users to the segment of similar users?
 It analyzes the recent activity of users who are already on your remarketing lists, and based on this, the system searches for new potential customers whose recent activity is similar to the one it already knows.